mdx-js/mdx/contributing.md

 *   The issue tracker is for issues.
 Use chat for support
 *   Search the issue tracker (including closed issues) before opening a new issue
-*   Ensure you’re using the latest version of projects
+*   Ensure you’re using the latest version of our packages
 *   Use a clear and descriptive title
 *   Include as much information as possible: steps to reproduce the issue, error message, version, operating system, etcetera